top of page

 Ultimate Alliance PSP

-A scaled back port of the PS2 version with exclusives Black Widow, Hawkeye, Ronin & best of all, the classic Captain Marvel.
-Unfortunately, Silver Surfer isn't playable in this version, dashing my hopes for a cosmic team.
+It's a scaled back port of the PS2 version with exclusives Black Widow, Hawkeye, Ronin and best of all, the classic Captain Mar-vell complete with a Genis-Vell costume.
+Unfortunately, Silver Surfer isn't playable in this version, dashing my hopes for a full-on cosmic team.

 Release: Oct 24, 2006